The general static spherical perfect fluid solution with EoS parameter w=-1/5: Introduction: SSSPF solutions with isothermal EoS

 For this EoS, the OV prescription gives the nonlinear equation

 where we put no constraint on $w$ other than that it is a constant.
+We repeat that its solution for arbitrary $w$ is not known, in fact, not even for some given value of $w$.
 The triviality of the cases $w=-1$ and $w=0$ mentioned above can be clearly seen here, since for any of these values, half of eq.(\ref{Feq}) vanishes and the other half factorizes into simple linear equations.
 In \cite{allpoly}, we list {\it all} solutions where $F(r)$ is a finite polynomial, but none of the solutions is general, that is, they do not contain the number of arbitrary constants they should.

-This problem, $w={\rm const}$, is treated e.g. by Ivanov~\cite{Ivanov}, who\footnote{In \cite{Ivanov}, this EoS is called the {\it isothermal} equation of state.} concludes that the problem leads to the Abel equation of second kind, and hence the integrable cases are $w=0,-1,-1/3,-1/5$ and a particular solution for $w$ outside the interval $(-3-\sqrt{2},-3+\sqrt{2})$.
+This problem, $w={\rm const}$, is treated e.g. in~\cite{Ivanov,Liouvillian}.
+In~\cite{Ivanov}, Ivanov concludes that the problem leads to the Abel equation of second kind, and hence the integrable cases are $w=0,-1,-1/3,-1/5$ and a particular solution for $w$ outside the interval $(-3-\sqrt{2},-3+\sqrt{2})$.
 The author also points out that the $w=-1$ and $w=-1/5$ cases are ``reciprocals'' of each other under the Buchdahl transformation~\cite{Buchdahl} (the other cases mentioned are self-reciprocal) and derives a $w=-1/5$ solution by Buchdahl-transforming the de Sitter solution.
 However, since he does not transform the Schwarzschild-de Sitter solution (the most general $w=-1$ solution), he does not find the most general $w=-1/5$ solution.

+Apparently, this is due to the author taking the mass function as a definite integral, his eq.(10).
+However, it is possible to motivate the definition of that function by realizing that the expression for $\rho$ coming from the 0-0 component of the Einstein Equations resulting from the line element (\ref{Schw-ansatz}) becomes a total derivative after multiplication by $r^2$; hence to use the indefinite integral.
+As result of this choice, the author also misses the Schwarzschild solution for $w=0$ (his $n=\infty$), writing ``what remains is trivial flat space–time'', and the black hole-like solution in the Einstein static universe, found in \cite{CSB}.
+In other words, the author misses the integration constant, which represents a mass point at the origin.

+In \cite{Liouvillian}, the authors convert the same problem into a Lotka-Volterra differential system and characterize the Liouvillian integrability of this system using Darboux theory.
+They confirm integrability of the $w=0$, $w=-1$, $w=-1/3$ and $w=-1/5$ cases, and claim that the case $w=-1/6$ is also integrable.
+They define the mass function by the same definite integral as \cite{Ivanov}, and therefore mention the de Sitter and Einstein static universe as the $w=-1$ and $w=-1/3$ solutions, respectively; however it is not clear to the present author if their complicated formalism really misses the mass points at the origin despite the quoted definite integral, especially since they do not display any explicit line elements.

-Below, we solve the $w=-1/5$ SSSPF case completely, and show Buchdahl transform connections to the $w=-1$ solutions, and identify the Ivanov solution as a special case of the general one we find here.
+In this work, we solve the $w=-1/5$ SSSPF case completely, and show Buchdahl transform connections to the $w=-1$ solutions, and identify the Ivanov solution as a special case of the general one we find here.